|Plaza de Alfonso X El Sabio.|

 Every Spring, the town of El Puerto de Santa Maria, blooms into bursts of colour.
 El Puerto de Santa Maria began its Fiesta de Los Patios around the year 2000.
 The "Association of Friends of the… More →

-Bus from El Puerto de Santa Maria to other towns stop on the main N-340 road just outside the train station.
-There is not a bus station.
-Hire a car is another alternative way to get around!… More →
+Bus from El Puerto de Santa Maria to other towns stop on the main N-340 road just outside the train station. it is not a bus staton as such, just a bus stop.

 Art exhibitions and other cultural activities take place at the Centro Cultural Alfonso X El Sabio.
 Calle Larga 89.
 Tel.
 956 541 987.
 Open Monday to Friday 11.00 to 14.00 and 18.00 to 22.00.
 A… More →